 Having a cell phone is quite the responsibility.
-Not only does your child have to be prepared to be responsible enough for a cell phone, but you as a parent also have to prepare to devote your time into finding the right phone, paying the bill (or having your child pay/earn it), keeping tabs on their phone activity, and making sure that your child doesn’t develop a phone addiction.
+It's important that your child is prepared and responsible enough for a smartphone.
+However, you as a parent will have to find the right phone, pay the phone bill (or have your child pay/earn it), keep tabs on their phone activity, and ensure that your child doesn’t develop a phone addiction.

 Before you make your decision, here are a few questions that you need to ask yourself:

-How much can I afford to spend on a phone?
+How much can I afford to spend on a smartphone?

 How much can I afford for a monthly phone bill?